-What it took to prepare for this year
+What it took to prepare for in-person learning

 In the mid summer heat, weeks before school was to start, Principal Michael DiNardo confronted the big question; What’s next?
 With the help of Maker Space Coordinator Shannon Boehm, they started out with the basics.
 Stepping into each classroom and surveying the space with Cuningham Group Architecture, out came the measuring tape.

 “Okay, it looks like we have this six foot mandate,” said DiNardo.
 “We have to keep kids six feet apart from each other.
 What’s that look like?
 So really it started with science [classrooms] and we kind of went from there.
 Well, we’ve got one kid at a table.
 Okay, wait, we can do six feet by putting a couple kids over here by the sinks.
 We figured ‘all right maybe we can get eighteen into the class’”.